Artsdatabanken/kart-lastejobb/bin/README.md

 # export.bat
 * Runs all fme-jobs for export
 * Runs geojsonPropertiesTagger.py on geojson containing all features
-* Runs tippecanoe to create mbtile
+* Runs tippecanoe to create mbtiles
+* Copies files to webserver
 # geojsonPropertiesTagger.py
 * Moves all codes from arrays to tags in geojson
 ## Usage